×

 Oxford languages defines genetic drift as a variation in the relative frequency of different genotypes in a small population, owing to the chance disappearance of particular genes as individuals die or do not reproduce.

-By applying this concept to my work, I then dictate that changes ensue as adaptations occur.
-These changes can happen in many different ways.
-It definitely manifests in my handling of materials.
-It does so through method and technique as well.
-And, it occurs as a result of mind states and surrounding environment.
+By applying this concept to my work, I dictate ensuing changes as adaptations occur.
+These changes happen in many ways.
+They manifest in my handling of materials, in method and technique.
+They occur as a result of mind states and my surrounding environment.

 A Dynamic Field …